swan-07/authorship-verification/README.md

 | BERT (fine-tuned, simplified) | 73.9% | 73.8% | 0.821 |
 | Stylometric (PAN-style) | 62.2% | 57.1% | 0.665 |
 | **Ensemble (BERT + Stylometric)** | **73.9%** | **73.8%** | **0.823** |

-*New models achieve +3.8% accuracy and +0.063 AUC improvement over previous best*

 **Original code from the paper is preserved** in `featurevector/` and `siamesebert/` folders.